In this guide we’ll look at the best hand saws.

 Spear & Jackson Predator B9822 Universal Woodsaw Review

-The Spear & Jackson Predator B9822 Universal Woodsaw, 22-inch x 8 PPI is the best hand saw due to its rigid blade, ergonomic grip and its rapid, clean cutting action.
+We think the Spear & Jackson Predator B9822 22″ Universal Woodsaw, is the best hand saw on the UK market due to its rigid 8 ppi (points per inch) blade, ergonomic grip and its rapid, clean cutting action.

 This Spear and Jackson Universal Wood Saw is suitable for use with timber, hardwood, chipboard and MDF.
-The 22-inch blade cuts fast and clean even across the grain.
-The blade has 8 points per inch (PPI).
+The 22-inch 8 ppi blade cuts fast and clean even across the grain.
 The blade is nice and rigid which minimises vibration and whip.
-The saw has an ergonomic handle with a soft feel grip that is comfortable to use and reduces slippage even if your hands are a bit hot and sweaty.
-The saw also features a handy 45 and 90-degree angle guide.
+The hand saw has an ergonomic handle with a soft feel grip that is comfortable to use and reduces slippage even if your hands get warm and sweaty.
+The 22″ saw also features a handy 45 and 90-degree angle guide.

-The saw is a handy multi-purpose saw as it is small enough to fit in your toolbox and versatile enough for a range of wood cutting tasks.
-It also offers excellent value for money for a good quality saw.
+This is a handy multi-purpose saw that is small enough to fit in your toolbox and versatile enough for a range of wood cutting tasks.
+It also offers excellent value for money for a good quality hand saw.

 VIEW LATEST PRICE →